Deorsa/lottotest/README.md

 The form built in this task must use Angular's Reactive Forms.

 The form should be in its own component and routed to using the angular routing.
+You can use the cli to generate the component as `ng g c buy-tickets`.
+See the `angular-routing.module.ts` file where there is already a `/buy-tickets` route.

 The user must be able to add and remove lines as they see fit.
 Entering in their personal choices or requesting a set of random numbers.